premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-59. Which TCL Command is to be used based on the output received?
+59. Which TCL Command is to be used for the below received output?

 ```SQL
 CREATE TABLE Players(